 We require at least two weeks' notice for self-guided visits and at least four weeks' notice for a guided tour.

 Community and access groups consist of, or work with, people who require additional support in order to visit and access the National Galleries of Scotland.
 These groups might visit for learning, therapeutic or social reasons.
 They include disabled people, people who may experience isolation or exclusion and people who may not be able to visit on their own for a variety of reasons.

 Through our programme of regularly scheduled events, we also offer activities suitable for disabled individuals, including those visitors who are deaf or hard of hearing, have visual impairments and those living with dementia.

 Education department contact details

-If you're looking for more information on our education programmes, please get in touch with our Education team who will be happy to advise and help plan your group visit.
+If you're looking for more information on our learning programmes, please get in touch with our Education team who will be happy to advise and help plan your group visit.

 +44 (0)131 624 6410